sabaiitj/Reddit-Post-Classification/README.md

 1. I'll be utilizing a dataset derived from live web data: [Reddit.com](https://www.reddit.com/)

-2. To get the data, Iwill use the praw,csv and datetime library
+2. To get the data, I will use praw,csv and datetime library

 ---